- Video: Constipation During Pregnancy – Causes, Signs & Remedies

 You can add a lemon in a glass of warm water because it helps flush out toxins and other undigested material from the colon.
 Besides stimulating your taste, the combo has also been known to induce bowel contractions that help you pass stool.

-Isabgol (or Ispagula husks) is a bulk-forming laxative and has been used in every Indian household since ages to deal with constipation.
+Isabgol (or Ispaghula husks) is a bulk-forming laxative and has been used in every Indian household since ages to deal with constipation.
 It contains mucilage that absorbs fluid and adds volume to the stool.
-Isabgol should be supplemented with 8-10 glasses of water every day, and it is advisable to take to this remedy only after consulting your doctor
+Isabgol should be supplemented with 8-10 glasses of water every day, and it is advisable to take to this remedy only after consulting your doctor.

 5. Dried Fruits and Prune Stew